learn-co-curriculum/building-your-in-person-network/README.md

 > Siobhanmccally.com

   * Connect with the person on LinkedIn, but make sure you personalize the note to connect and include where you met and what you talked about.
 NOTE: LinkedIn Connection Requests have a 300-character limit, so keep your message concise but specific about who you are and why you are looking to connection.

    	[LinkedIn Connection Request]

 > Dear Jill,

-> It was great meeting you at the [Event Name] Meetup last night and chatting about our bootcamp experiences and music discovery projects!
+> It was great meeting you at the [Event Name] Meetup last night and chatting about our bootcamp experiences and home lab projects!
 I’d love to stay connected here and hope to continue the conversation (I sent a direct email as well).

 > Have a wonderful day!